json-schema-org/vocab-database/database.md

 }
 ```

-In *COERCE/CAST* mode, vendors can encode the `"firstName"` and `"birthDate"` fields in the textual JSON to an appropriate binary representation.
+In *COERCE/CAST* mode, vendors can encode the `"firstName"` and `"birthDate"` fields in the textual JSON to string and binary date formats respectively.

 ### SQL syntax for JSON Schema
 (This is more a thought at this point and not a proposal yet).